Rigoberto González: Professional background

 In 2008 he was named to the position of 2009 Poet-in-Residence by the Board of Trustees of The Frost Place, the farm house of Robert Frost located in New Hampshire.
 He was also named one of 100 Men and Women Who Made 2008 a Year to Remember by Out magazine.
 In 2009, My Latino Voice named him one of the 25 most influential GLBT Latinos in the country.

-Respected by members of the literary community for his versatility with literary genres and for his advocacy of emerging writers, González has championed a number of efforts to give visibility to marginalized voices.
+González has championed a number of efforts to give visibility to marginalized voices.
 He curated and hosted The Quetzal Quill, a reading series at the Cornelia Street Café in Manhattan, and featured a number of poets on The Poetry Foundation blog Harriet, and on the National Book Critics Circle blog Critical Mass through the Small Press Spotlight Series.
 He wrote 109 entries for Harriet and "spotlighted" 66 authors on Critical Mass.
-He has also profiled for Poets & Writers Magazine the careers of Native American poets Sherwin Bitsui and Jake Skeets, Guyanese poet Rajiv Mohabir, Vietnamese American writer Ocean Vuong, Cambodian American poet Monica Sok, Latinx writers Alex Espinoza, Eduardo C. Corral, David Tomas Martinez, Javier Zamora, Erika L. Sánchez, Carmen Giménez Smith, and Kali Fajardo-Anstine, and African-American author Jacqueline Woodson.
-He retired his monthly column on Latinx literature for NBC-Latino online at the end of 2019.